 The Proposed Intervenors insist their applications are timely by emphasizing this case was filed less than four months ago.
-Speaker Lucas further explains he did not seek intervention earlier because of his involvement with other related legal challenges to South Carolina's laws on absentee voting (ECF No. 115 at 4-5), while President Peeler stresses intervention be allowed because no elected official is currently a party to the litigation (ECF No. 116 at 4).
+Speaker Lucas further explains he did not seek intervention earlier because of his involvement with other related legal challenges to South Carolina's laws on absentee voting (ECF No. 86 at 4-5), while President Peeler stresses intervention be allowed because no elected official is currently a party to the litigation (ECF No. 87 at 4).
 In opposition, Plaintiffs challenge each factor for timeliness.
-While Plaintiffs concede the case is only a few months old, they nonetheless claim the case has progressed to an advanced stage.
-(ECF No. 134 at 3.)
-Plaintiffs further warn that allowing the Proposed Intervenors to join the case at this stage would cause prejudicial delay.
-(Id. at 4.)
-Lastly, Plaintiffs observe neither Speaker Lucas nor President Peeler have offered a legitimate reason for their allegedly tardy motions.
-(Id. at 3.)
+While Plaintiffs concede the case is only a few months old, they nonetheless highlight "substantial[]" activity thus far.
+Plaintiffs further observe neither Speaker Lucas nor President Peeler have offered a legitimate reason for their allegedly tardy motions.
+Lastly, Plaintiffs portend the Proposed Intervenors will introduce "meritless" issues and additional briefing to cause further delay.

-Here, the first timeliness factor weighs in favor of the Proposed Intervenors.
-Plaintiffs brought their initial Complaint on April 22, 2020, and the Proposed Intervenors filed their respective Motions to Intervene under four months later.
-There has indeed been a litany of activity in this case, yet the court believes litigation has not yet advanced so far as to render requests for intervention as untimely.
+Here, the first timeliness factor leans in favor of the Proposed Intervenors.
+Plaintiffs brought their Complaint on May 1, 2020, and the Proposed Intervenors filed their respective motions to intervene a little over three months later.
+Discovery has begun but is not scheduled to close until March 15, 2021.
+(ECF No. 54).
+There has indeed been a litany of activity in the case, yet the court believes litigation has not yet advanced so far as to render requests for intervention as untimely.